theblackwidower/CICE-Scheduler/README.md

 ## Installation

-This application is to be run on an Apache Server, running PHP, with a PostgreSQL back-end.
+This application is to be run on an Apache Server (v2.4 or later), running PHP (v5.6 or later), with a PostgreSQL (v9.4 or later) back-end.
 PHP should also be setup to access an SMTP server for the automated password email function; but this is not mandatory.

 ### PostgreSQL setup